quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 ## QPACKInstruction

-Note: the instructions do not have explicit encoder/decoder types, since there is no overlap between the instructions of both types in neither name nor function.
+The instructions do not have explicit encoder/decoder types, since there is no overlap between the instructions of both types in neither name nor function.

 ~~~ cddl